The Wolf-Rayet binaries of the nitrogen sequence in the Large Magellanic Cloud: spectroscopy, orbital analysis, formation, and evolution: Results

 For OB-type stars, $M_\text{spec}$ is calculated via $M_\text{spec} = G^{-1}\,g_*\,R_*^2$.
 For WR stars, $M_\text{spec}$ is calculated via mass-luminosity relations calculated for homogeneous stars by \citet{Graefener2011}.
 If $X_\text{H} \geq 0.4$, we specify the mass for a homogeneous star with the same $X_\text{H}$ and $\log L$, since the star is presumably young and on the main sequence.
-Otherwise, we give the mass for a pure He star with the same $\log L$, since it is expected that the H layer would be negligible in mass.
+Otherwise, we give the mass for a pure He-star with the same $\log L$, since it is expected that the H-layer would be negligible in mass.

-In cases in which the wind parameters for the OB-type stars could not be derived, we adopted mass-loss rates from \citet{Vink2001} and terminal velocities that scale as $v_\infty = 2.6\,v_{\rm esc}$ \citep{Lamers1995}.
-When only upper or lower limits could be derived, the final models were calculated using these limits.
+In cases where the wind parameters for the OB-type stars could not be derived, we adopted mass-loss rates from \citet{Vink2001}, and terminal velocities which scale as $v_\infty = 2.6\,v_{\rm esc}$ \citep{Lamers1995}.
+When only upper/lower limits could be derived, the final models were calculated using these limits.

-In the left panel of Fig.\,\ref{fig:HRD}, we plot the HRD positions of the 31 WR components analyzed in our study.
-BAT99\,72 is omitted because of its uncertain nature, and BAT99\,92 is omitted since it is found to be a WC star (see Sect.\,\ref{sec:comments}).
+In the left panel of Fig.\,\ref{fig:HRD}, we plot the HRD positions of the 31 WR components analysed in our study.
+BAT99\,72 is omitted due to its uncertain nature, and BAT99\,92 is omitted since it is found to be a WC star (see Sect.\,\ref{sec:comments}).
 In the right panel, we also include the positions of the putatively single WR stars in the LMC, as derived by H14 and \citet{Neugent2017}.
 In Fig.\,\ref{fig:HRD}, we also show evolution tracks calculated with the BPASS code.
-The left panel shows evolution tracks for primaries of various masses in binaries with an initial mass ratio of $q_{\rm i} = 0.9$ and $P_{\rm i} = 25\,$d.
+The left panel shows evolution tracks for primaries of various masses in binaries with an initial mass-ratio of $q_{\rm i} = 0.9$ and $P_{\rm i} = 25\,$d.
 The right panel shows evolution tracks for the same initial masses, but for single stars.